 - To utilising energy efficient equipment and practices

 Bread 41 and its employees work hard to deliver the best service to the community whilst practicing environmentally friendly procedures.
-We are setting up a “Love Bread” education programme which works to teach people about the nutritional values of Real Bread, its cultural history and ingredients.
+We are setting up a “Love Bread” education programme which works to teach people, schools and children about the nutritional values of Real Bread, its cultural history and ingredients.

 This is our shoutout to the growers, millers, roasters, juicers, suppliers and importers who keep us stocked up with delicious and sustainable products: